 Inside the pack:

 Hunting license and tags: I carry these in a plastic sandwich bag.
 You can’t improvise these!

 Knife and sharpener: The discussion about what is the best hunting knife never ends, and I love to participate.
 But I generally carry an Ambush Tundra or a Bark River Gunny rampless if I’m going light and only want to take one knife.

 I used to carry sharpening tools for the knife, but I find with today’s super steels such as A2, CPM 3V, Elmax, and forged 1095 it isn’t necessary.
 I have a strop and abrasive compounds back at base camp for re-sharpening or touching up the blade.
-I also take of all the knives of my hunting buddies, because of this obsessive-compulsive need I have to sharpen things.
+I also take care of my hunting buddies’ knives, because of my obsessive-compulsive need to sharpen things.

 Saw: A saw can be useful when butchering or for gathering wood, so I may take along my Fiskar sliding blade.
 Another good choice is a folding saw, such as as the Sven Saw.